emca-it/ITRS-Log-Analytics-7.x/03-Upgrade/03-Upgrade.md

 - Move required directives from `/etc/kibana/kibana.yml` to `/etc/kibana/kibana.yml.rpmnew` and replace `kibana.yml`.
 - Clear browser cache on client side.

+**LICENSE-SERVICE**

+- If required, configure `elasticsearch_connection` in `/opt/license-service/license-service.conf`.
+- Old configuration should be in `/opt/license-service/license-service.conf.rpmsave`.
+Do not replace `license-service.conf` with `license-service.conf.rpmsave`

 ## Upgrade from version 7.4.1

 ### Preferred Upgrade steps